itspedrohrs/api-products/README.md

-## System register prodcuts and categories
+## System register products and categories

 System options simple register,updated,deleted in categories and products.